Dynamic Image Replacement: Practical Techniques and Tools

 As the name suggest, this is a text replacement method that uses PHP and CSS that make use of the original method described by Steward Rosenberger.
 It is also an enhancement from the previous version developed by R. Marie Cox that doesn’t support text wrapping and inner tags.
 Another cool thing about P+C DTR is, the image text can be customizable with CSS tags.

 Custom fonts in typeface.js are not compiled; meaning users are able to download the fonts.
-That could lead to copyright problem.
-It’s advised that you checked thoroughly to make sure the fonts you are using are ok for redistribution.
+That could lead to copyright problems.
+It’s advised that you check thoroughly to make sure the fonts you are using are ok for redistribution.

 Also known as Facelift Image Replacement (FLIR), it is another great method to sIFR that do no required Flash.
 Looks like very other alternative is hitting in sIFR’s Flash issue.